AstardGrimoire/MinecraftPeacefulProgression/README.md

 ### Thank you

-- MegaPiggy for naming the mod and contributing some nice additions, fixes, and the GitHub action
 - Ansurfen for the Chinese (Simplified) translation
 - Kaupenjoe and Diamondxr for the Youtube tutorials
 - Everyone who works on Fabric and all the modding framework stuff that's a bunch of work man very cool